cifvts/TechChallengeApp/cdk/solution.md

 This would require some investigation to make sure we obtain the correct behaviour or there is a problem in the Goland CDK that cause that output.

+### Database and application updates

+The current implementation of the application is not very practical in its management of the database.
+It only allow to drop and rewrite the whole database or just the table.
+This should be changed in a way that will allow more automation without user intervention.

+Possible improvements:

+* introduce versioning of the database in order to keep track of changes and allow the application to make incremental changes;
+* modify the application so it can always try to update the database safely, looking at the current version;
+* keep the SQL out of the application; it will be easier to update and maintain.